david-j-xu/Ludicrous/README.md

 David (`xudavid`) and Saurabh (`surb`)

 ## Overview
 A purely functional, terminal based text editor written in Haskell for the language Lu, a reduced form of the scripting language Lua.
-We have supported basic text editing functions such as autocorrect, syntax highlighting.
+We have supported basic text editing functions such as autocorrect and syntax highlighting.
+In another private version of this project, we have also implemented autoformatting, which uses the `PrettyPrint` module.

 ## Module organization
 Below are the major components.
 We suggest you read the modules in the following order.
 The first two are "libraries" that we created to aid in our creating a functional text editor, and the third module `GUI` contains all of the code that defines the user-facing terminal interface.